bipul2002star/marathon-project-template/README.md

 *Here is the link to our video of the working prototype: https://youtu.be/GdtxDyjA71I There is a pdf file in the repository which explains the workflow.

+Steps to clone:

+1 .
+Clone the repo
+2. Go to package.json and install all dependencies using yarn add pkg_name or npm i pkg_name
+3. Get your API keys from Edamam and put it.
+4. Run the script yarn start:dev to run it
 *

 ## Presentation